mmaul/clml/README.md

 ## Requirements

--   Language: SBCL, Allegro or Lispworks
+-   Language: SBCL, CCL, Allegro or Lispworks
 -   Platform: Posix compatibile platforms (Windows, Linux, BSD and derivatives)
--   Optionally Intel Math Kernel Library
 -   ASDF3 and optionally Quicklisp (This document assumes [Quicklisp](http://quicklisp.org))

   Note: Default heapsize should be around 2560K for SBCL this can be